AlgoMaster Logo

 Intuition

-Here's the key insight: when you square a sorted array with negative numbers, the largest squared values are at the extremes.
+When a sorted array contains negative numbers, the largest squared values sit at the two extremes.
 Consider [-4, -1, 0, 3, 10].
 The squares are [16, 1, 0, 9, 100].
-The biggest square (100) comes from the rightmost element.
-The second biggest (16) comes from the leftmost.
-The smallest squares cluster near the middle, around zero.
+The biggest square (100) comes from the rightmost element, the second biggest (16) from the leftmost, and the smallest squares cluster near the middle, around zero.

 Algorithm